 Here are the 9 key things you need to know before booking your kite lessons so you can choose the right school for you.

-Languages - Make sure your instructors speak your language
+- Languages - Make sure your instructors speaks your language

 #1 - Don't get sold on being put into a large group